Dunkin’ Glazed Donut

 • Zero trans fat

-Dietary Guidelines for Americans, set by the Department of Health and Human Services, recommend limiting calories from saturated fat to less than 10% of total calories.
+Dietary Guidelines for Americans, set by the Department of Health and Human Services, recommend limiting calories from saturated fat to no more than 10% of total calories.

-Saturated Fat is found in baked goods, vegetable shortening, dairy products, and processed meats, among other food items.
+Note: Saturated fats are found in baked goods, vegetable shortening, dairy products, and processed meats, among other food items.
 The FDA recommends choosing foods lower in saturated fat.

 Total Sugars